s3anmorrow/brightspace-project-extractor/README.md

 ## Options
 The script has the following options:

+### -help
+Use the -help option to see the available options

 ### -path
 By default, the python script will search the current folder for student folders and unzip any zip files it finds within them.
 You can adjust this with the -path option.
 For example, if you want to search the folder "student_projects/year1" for student folders, you would use the following command:
 ```